1st Jun 2020

 The medium's viscosity will be the primary determinator for the rate of diffusion.
 And what determines the viscosity?
 Well, that would be the physicochemical characteristics and concentration of the agent that you use.
 Some gelling agents are highly temperature-sensitive and can go between states of gel and liquid, according to the temperature.
 This flexibility is often a sign of an excellent gelling agent.

-Here are some other characteristics to look for in a gelling agent:
+Other characteristics to look for in a gelling agent:

 - Colorless or transparent

 Each individual gelling agent will have a unique pH profile and protocols to follow, such as ideal temperature and methods for use.
 While each gelling agent is unique, there are a few tips that can be applied across the board:

 Do you want to avoid clumping in your medium?
 Of course, you do!
 To prevent clumping, be mindful of how you add the gelling agent to the dispersing medium.
 Avoid haphazardly mixing the agent in as this can cause clumping.
 When clumping occurs, it means that the gelling agent's outer molecules become hydrated with the medium, and a surface layer forms, preventing the medium from penetrating and mixing efficiently with the agent.
 In time the clumps may eventually dissolve, but it is timely and can be avoided if a sieve is used and care is taken when the agent is added.
 Gently stir the agent into the medium while sieving, and you could even use a wetting agent in the form of a small amount of glycerine to prevent clumps from forming.

 Are you using hot or cold water?
 Agents such as poloxamers and methylcellulose are more soluble in cold water.
 Agents such as bentonite, sodium carboxymethyl cellulose, gelatine, and agar require hot water.
 Warm or tepid water is necessary for alginic acid agents, carbomers, and tragacanthin agents.